nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **:information_source: What is the friend identifier?**

-The friend identifier (`FRIEND_ID`) is a name you assign to a friend to refer to each unique friend for use within the gitGud application, it must also be unique and not previously exist in the friends list. gitGud has imposed the command constraints listed below on the friend identifier to ensure it is easy for you to remember and type.
+The friend identifier (`FRIEND_ID`) is an ID you assign to a friend to refer to each unique friend for use within the gitGud application, it must also be unique and not previously exist in the friends list. gitGud has imposed the command constraints listed below on the friend identifier to ensure it is easy for you to remember and type.
 </div>